KusionStack/kusion/docs/design/collaboration/Building the collaboration paradigm between App Developers and Platform Developers with Kusion.md

 Application developers will choose Kusion modules they need and instantiate them in the AppConfiguration to describe their operation intentions.
 We have built some built-in Kusion modules in the repository [Catalog](https://github.com/KusionStack/catalog) and we warmly welcome you to join us in building this ecosystem together.

-### Instantiate and set up environments
+### Instantiate and set up workspaces

-Each environment includes a corresponding config file maintained by platform engineers.
-The environment config file contains values that are used to standardize applications but vary from different environments.
-For example, the subnets in the `prod` and `dev` environment of one application are usually different and platform engineers can change these platform standardizations easily by instantiating two different environment configs.
+Each workspace includes a corresponding config file maintained by platform engineers.
+The workspace config file contains values that are used to standardize applications but vary from different workspaces.
+For example, the subnets in the `prod` and `dev` workspace of one application are usually different and platform engineers can change these platform standardizations easily by instantiating two different workspace configs.

-Platform engineers should instantiate all environments and fulfill all fields with platform default values.
+Platform engineers should instantiate all workspaces and fulfill all fields with platform default values.
+Kusion will merge the workspace configuration with AppConfiguration in the Stack of the same name.
 An example is as follows.

 ```yaml
 # default configs applied to all applications